 We run regular clothes mending workshops three times a month in London and online.
 We hope you can join us to repair your clothes.

-Online Mend-a-Long – First Monday of the month The Remakery in Brixton, London – The Third Monday of the month The Create Place, Bethnal Green, London – Saturday lunch times.
+The Create Place, Bethnal Green, London – Saturday lunch times.
 Please see the full schedule above as the date varies each month.

 The Remakery sessions cost £4.
 The online and Create Place session are free.
 We no longer have funding for these sessions, if you are able to make a donation we really appreciate it.
 Either by booking a donation ticket on Eventbrite or we send out a donation link for the Create Place email bookings.
 The money goes towards our running costs such as sewing supplies, our Zoom account, insurance and first aid certificates.
 Thanks in advance.